 Because every personal injury case is unique, it’s impossible to compare your case to settlements and jury awards you see online.
 You need more information.
 The best way to get a complete picture of the value of your case is to talk with an experienced personal injury attorney in Illinois.
 Numerous factors can make your claim worth more or less, including an insurance policy limit, the severity of your injuries, and whether you were also careless at the time of the accident.

-You have to go to court because the defendant doesn’t agree they’re at fault for your injuries and owe you money.
-You have to file a lawsuit and use evidence to prove the defendant’s liability.
-But the other person or business can use various legal theories to defend themselves.
+You may have to go to court because the defendant disagrees that they’re at fault for your injuries and owes you money.
+As a result, you and your attorney will likely file a lawsuit and use evidence to prove the defendant’s liability.
+However, other people or businesses can use various legal theories to defend themselves.

 Contributory fault in Illinois is any fault of your own that is part of the reason why you were injured.
 Illinois follows a modified comparative negligence rule when you’re also at fault.
 Under this rule, you can recover compensation if you’re 50% or less at fault.
 But if you’re 51% or more responsible, then the law bars you from getting any money.